cobailab/cobailab.github.io/content/authors/admin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on computational biophysics, AI-driven biomolecular modeling, and RNA models.
+bio: My research focuses on computational modeling and bioinformatics.

 interests:
   - Computational Biophysics